md-siam/bloc_concept/README.md

 Like every state-management packages, BLoC also follows a specific file pattern.
 The "Business logic" layer is separated from the "Presentation" and from the "Data" layers.<br>

-&nbsp; 1.
-First design the models.
+1. First design the models.
 A model is a `blueprint` of the data an application will work with.<br><br>
-&nbsp; 2.
-Next the data providers.
+2. Next the data providers.
 The data providers' responsibility is to provide raw data to it's successor, which is the `repositories`.
-It is actually an API for our own application. <br><br>
+It is actually an `API` for our own application. <br><br>
-&nbsp; 3.The repository is mainly a `wrapper` around one or more data providers.
-Repositories are also classes, classes which contains dependencies of the respective data providers.<br><br>
+3. The repository is mainly a `wrapper` around one or more data providers.
+Repositories are also classes, which contains dependencies of the respective data providers.<br><br>

 ## App Screenshots